django-athm/athm-python/README.md

 A modern, type-safe Python library for the ATH Móvil payment platform.

 > **Note**: This is an unofficial, third-party library and is not affiliated with, endorsed by, or supported by ATH Móvil or EVERTEC.
 For official API documentation, see the [ATH Móvil Payment Button API](https://github.com/evertec/ATHM-Payment-Button-API).

+> Developed with AI assistance using Claude Code (claude.ai)

 ## Features